piercezhangx/Cosmos_node/Tools/README.md

 * npm install
 * open "http://mp.weixin.qq.com/debug/cgi-bin/sandbox?t=sandbox/login" & scan QR code with your wechat
 * search how to use wechat interface test account
-* replace appId, appSecret, userId and templateId from nodes.txt with your owner datas
+* replace appId, appSecret, userId and templateId in config.json with your owner
 * Run ./alerts.sh

 ## Recommend useage